-Answer – Stephan Sturm: Personally, I have my doubts whether we’re going to see a second wave just because the population as a whole as well as the administration is better — even better prepared than first time around.
-I think in Germany as well as in Spain with a largely decentralized decision-making, we have done the right preparations for that.
+Answer – Stephan Sturm: Personally, I have my doubts whether we’re going to see a second wave just because the population as a whole, as well as the administration, is better — even better prepared than the first time around.
+I think in Germany as well as in Spain with largely decentralized decision-making, we have done the right preparations for that.
 We will continue to see local areas of infection.
 But I would also expect that those can be fairly rapidly contained.
 I literally come out of a video conference with Ms. Merkel and various ministers of where Telekom and SAP have informed us about the COVID-warning app that’s going to be rolled out as from next week.
 They have solicited the support of all the very large German employers.
 And I think that is also going to be an effective tool to contain infections.
 As far as Helios is concerned, number one, we entered the first infection wave, which wasn’t really a wave in Germany, with pretty good inventory levels as far as PPE is concerned.
 We have replenished those, sometimes even done a bit more…

 Answer – Stephan Sturm: I will spare you numbers, but we are not there yet.
-We’re still in recovery mode even though speed, magnitude of the recovery has been at least in line with our earlier expectations.
+We’re still in recovery mode even though the speed, the magnitude of the recovery have been at least in line with our earlier expectations.
 Whether it’s already in Q3 or only later in the year when we see a recovery to previously normal levels remains to be seen.
 But my expectation would be that over the course of the second half, we’re going to go back — get back to normal, obviously, with the caveat of the absence of the second wave.

 Raymond James Financial (Morgan Stanley Virtual US Financials Conference – 6/10)